-This Code of Ethics and Business Conduct (the "Code") defines CGI's character and guides the actions and decisions of employees ("member-partners"), officers and directors of CGI.
+This Code of Ethics and Business Conduct (the "Code") defines CGI's character and guides the actions and decisions of employees ("members"), officers and directors of CGI.
 Compliance with the Code is essential for many reasons and notably to preserve and enhance CGI's reputation and maximize shareholder value.
 In keeping with CGI's values, the Code outlines the essential rules and guidelines necessary to preserve CGI's enviable reputation among its clients and within its industry.
 The Code is not meant to be a complete list of ethics and business conduct covering every eventuality.
-It highlights situations that CGI member-partners, officers and directors may face in their duties.
+It highlights situations that CGI members, officers and directors may face in their duties.
 The code is meant to give them a broad and clear understanding of the conduct expected of them, wherever CGI does business.
-While the specific illustrations are primarily addressed to member-partners, they should be read as being equally applicable to the member-partners of CGI's Board of Directors to the extent that they may be applicable in the circumstances.
+While the specific illustrations are primarily addressed to members, they should be read as being equally applicable to the members of CGI's Board of Directors to the extent that they may be applicable in the circumstances.

-Should a member-partner be confronted with a situation where further guidance is required, the matter should be discussed with the member-partner's manager.
-CGI recognizes its obligation to support its member-partners, officers and directors as ethical issues arise.
+Should a member be confronted with a situation where further guidance is required, the matter should be discussed with the member's manager.
+CGI recognizes its obligation to support its members, officers and directors as ethical issues arise.